All Products

 TabSeparatedWithNamesAndTypes

-This file format is similar to the TabSeparated format, except that the values in the first row are column names and the values in the second row are data types.
-The first and second rows are ignored during parsing.
+This format is similar to TabSeparated, except that the first row contains column names and the second row contains data types.
+When the text is parsed, the first and second rows are ignored.

 Name\tAge\tOccupation\n